Jezza/JMinify/README.md

-# JScripper
+# JMinify
-Javascript tokeniser built in Java.
+A simple Javascript tokeniser and minifier built in Java.